Today, you are going to learn everything you need to know about the principle of progressive overload.

 The second way to progressively overload is to increase the number of repetitions you do per exercise.

-Repetitions refer to the number of consecutive times you lift a weight for any given exercise.
-For example, doing 12 repetitions means that you lift the weight 12 times before you rest.
-If you do another round of 12 repetitions, then you have done 2 sets.
+Repetitions refer to the number of consecutive times you lift a weight for any exercise.
+For example, doing 12 repetitions means lifting the weight 12 times before resting.
+If you do another round of 12 repetitions, you have done two sets.

 As you do more repetitions, the training volume increases, and, thus, you are progressively overloading.